codacy/docs/docs/repositories/commits.md

     -   **Gray:** The metric has no value

     !!! note
-        If you change the quality gate rules you must reanalyze the {{ page.meta.page_name }} to update the color of the metrics.
+        If you change the quality gate rules you must reanalyze the {{ page.meta.page_name }} to update the metrics and optionally re-upload the Coverage report if you also changed the coverage gate rules.
 <!--quality-overview-end-->

 <!--tabs-start-->